cubexch/gitbook/implied-matching.md

 ## Match Characteristics
 When a match takes place in a market with implied pricing enabled:
-- During the matching process, if a price level is exhausted, both direct and implied books will be considered before matching further quantity
+- If a price level is exhausted during the match, both direct and implied books will be considered for matching further quantity
-- All legs of all trades in the match, direct and implied, are executed atomically in all relevant markets from the user's perspective
+- All legs of all trades in the match, direct and implied, are executed atomically in all relevant markets
-- The average price of all fills in a single atomic operation will be no worse than the limit price.

-## Float and Floated Assets

-### Fill Float

-Because trades in the spot markets are currency swaps and prices can vary with high granularity, it's common that the amount of the implied-through asset that can be acquired in the first step (in this case, the USDC) is not evenly divisible into lots in the target market.
-We call this discrepancy the fill's "float".

-In the ETH/BTC example, there will either be:
-- some amount of USDC acquired in the first source market left over after buying the desired asset in in the second source market (positive float)
-- some amount of USDC that, if paid into the transaction, would cover the remaining cost of buying a complete lot in the second source market (negative float)

-### Floated Asset Fee

-When a subaccount first places a trade that gets filled through an implied asset, Cube collects a fee, paid in that implied asset, with a value equivalent to the largest size of a single lot of any asset in any market in which that asset is traded.
-If a new market is added with a larger single-lot size, the fee will be increased to match.

-When that subaccount's orders are being indirectly matched against markets implied through that asset, Cube will credit or debit your account some amount of the implied-through asset, where the cumulative sum of such credits and debits never exceeds the value of the Floated Asset Fee.

-### Floated Asset Balance

-The amount of the fee debited from a given subaccount at any given time is referred to as that subaccount's "Floated Asset Balance".

-Cube tracks the floated balance continuously between trades.
-The matching engine automatically handles whether or not the float for any given fill is positive or negative based on the Floated Asset Balance at the time of the fill:
-1. If the subaccount has a sufficient Floated Asset Balance in the implied-through asset to round up to the next full lot in the second market:
-    - That amount will be debited from the Floated Asset Balance
-    - The amount will be put towards covering the purchase of the asset received in the implied match.
-2. If the subaccount's Floated Asset Balance is insufficient to do so:
-    - The matching engine will cause the aggressing order to purchase more of the implied-through asset than required to cover the receipt of the asset in the trade, generating a surplus, positive float.
-    - The surplus float will to credited to the Floated Asset Balance
-    - The now-higher Floated Asset Balance will be more likely to assist acquisition in subsequent implied matches (case 1 above)

-See the [example](./implied-matching.md#Example) below for details on how this such orders are matched.

-The Floated Asset Balance for a given subaccount will never be negative, nor will it ever exceed the amount of the Floated Asset Fee.

-## Theoretical Price
+# Implied Price

-The theoretical price for a single fill is the ratio of the prices of the source markets.
+The implied price for a single fill is the ratio of the prices of the source markets.

-If a fill would match all assets in the trade to a lot size boundary in every source market:
-- that fill would have a float of zero (0)
-- the ratio of the quote/base amounts transacted would equal the theoretical price.

-All direct market fills have this property, but most implied fills do not. **When a fill's float is nonzero, the theoretical price will not equal the ratio of the quote to the base** as the price is inclusive of the implied-through float.
+If the aggressing order trades against multiple levels, the price will be the average of the implied prices at each executed level,  weighted by the quantity executed at each level.

+Since that value may be between price levels and the API requires an integer for price, the price reported on the API will be rounded to the next price level away from the market (i.e. up for bids, down for asks).

+## Example Calculation

 Since lot sizes can differ between markets, we need to adjust for them.
-Here is one way to calculate the theoretical price:
+Here is one way to calculate the implied price:
 ```
 lot size ratio = base lot size / quote lot size